-Our proposal as a company is a physical and sensorial dance, which does not need a dramaturgical or theatrical thread as an essential resource.
-We believe in the ability and power of pure dance to speak and transmit on its own.
-We work with the interpreters as a team and enjoy challenging the limits and habits of the dancers, encouraging research, introspection and continuous reinvention.
-We focus on layering information into the choreography, using tools such as fantasies, textures, form, sensations, changing physical stories, volume, gestures, delicacy and explosiveness.
-We aim to enrich the skills of the interpreters and encourage exploration of a broader physical experience that is capable of connecting with others using our body's natural empathic proprioception, through the magic that happens when the audience is observing the dancers experiencing a physical or emotional sensation.
+Our proposal as a company is a physical and sensorial dance that does not necessarily require a literal narrative or theatrical thread as essential resources.
+We believe in the ability and power of pure dance to communicate and transmit on its own.
+We are interested in creating experiences that transcend the bodies of the performers and that reach each viewer in a unique and personal way.

+Our creations as choreographers are mainly focused on movement research.
+We work as a team and enjoy challenging the limits and habits of the dancers, encouraging research, introspection and continuous reinvention.
+We focus on layering information into the choreography, using tools such as fantasy, textures, form, sensations, changing physical stories, volume, gestures, delicacy and explosiveness, with the aim of enriching the choreography and the skills of the performers.
+We seek a broader physical experience that connects with the viewer through the body's natural empathic proprioceptive capacity, through the connection that is generated by observing another person embodying a physical or emotional experience.

 We practice conscious transparent communication and positive reinforcement with all our company.
 We vehemently reject harmful, oppressive and fear-based tactics, that have extremely negative impact on the lives of many dancers, and are still so often used in academic and professional dance spheres around the world.

-We focus on humanity as a basis of how we work.
+We focus on humanity as the basis of how we work.
 This approach merges with our artistic vision, in which vulnerability and honesty in the interpretation of our dancers are cultivated and are also the main source that feeds our artistic language in creations and stage.